 About Clean Ocean Access

 Clean Ocean Access is a not-for-profit organization with a mission of “action today so future generations can enjoy ocean activities.”
-COA has performed over 650 marine debris removals (coastal cleanups) around Aquidneck Island since September 2006 and removed over 120,000 pounds of small to medium size marine debris.
-After eight years of success with over 6,000 volunteers, they have shifted their focus towards a comprehensive approach that combines marine debris removal with prevention through education and engagement to eliminate plastic pollution and ocean litter.
+COA has performed over 1,171 marine debris removals (coastal cleanups) around Aquidneck Island since September 2006 and removed over 170,000 pounds of marine debris with the help of over 15,212 dedicated volunteers.
+After years of success, they have shifted their focus towards a comprehensive approach that combines marine debris removal with prevention through education and engagement to eliminate plastic pollution and ocean litter.
 These programs are just a portion of COA’s long-term portfolio of efforts with a vision of a healthy ocean that is free of marine debris with water that is safe for all ocean activities and a shoreline that is accessible to the public.
 For more information, please visit www.cleanoceanaccess.org.